 - 1. The label for each Setback dimension corresponds to a row of the Private Lot & Building Requirements by Transect Table (page 27). - 6.
 Building Height.
 Building Height requirements for buildings in each Transect Zone are listed in the Private Lot & Building Requirements by Transect Table (page 27). - a.
 Building Height Exceptions.
-Towers, including but not limited to: spires, church steeples, fire towers, and scenery lofts may be exempted from these Building Height requirements by determination of the Town Architect. - b.
-Attics and Basements.
+Towers, including but not limited to: spires, church steeples, fire towers, and scenery lofts may be exempted from these Building Height requirements by Warrant. - Attics and Basements.
 Attics and Basements are not counted toward a building's required number of Stories. - 7.
 Building Size & Width.
 There shall be no minimum building size or width in any Transect Zone or for any Use. - 8.
 Encroachments.
 Permitted encroachments into Setbacks, Thoroughfares, and Civic Spaces are listed in the Permitted Encroachments Table.
 All encroachments into utility easements are subject to applicable easement restrictions. - 9.
 Parking Areas.
 Parking Areas on Private Lots shall be located within the Buildable Area.
-Parking Areas on Private Lots shall comply with the Parking Areas requirements of this Design Code (page 29).
+Parking Areas on Private Lots shall comply with the Parking Areas requirements of these Zoning Regulations (page 30).